Wollivan/SquadronLeader/README.md

 A new turn begins and the player who went second in the previous turn now goes first this turn.

+Alright enough chatter, let's take to the skies!
 ## Optional Rules

 ### Altitude (recommended)